Isotopic tiling theory for hyperbolic surfaces: The Group of Outer Automorphisms

-We therefore are not interested in the full group of outer automorphisms, because in the general case of orbifolds with boundaries or punctures, the designation of the type of the generator as a hyperbolic translation or a boundary parabolic transformation is important to us.
-When decorating an orbifold, thereby producing tesselations, we want the number and different types of generators to be fixed so as to preserve the original combinatorial structure of the tesselation.
-Another important point is that changing the orientation of an orientable decorated orbifold does not impact the locations of the decorations on the orbifold and therefore the associated tesselation remains invariant.
-Therefore, we are also only interested in a representative automorphism out of the class of orientation preserving or reversing geometric automorphisms.
-While orientation is a geometric notion, there is an algebraic analogue \cite{Zieschang1966} that captures the intuition of the geometric notion, so it makes sense to talk about the orientation of automorphisms of abstractly defined groups.
-The original surface decorating problem hereby reduces to the study of the group of outer automorphisms of a hyperbolic orbifold symmetry group.
+Summarizing, we are not interested in the full group of outer automorphisms, because in the general case of orbifolds with boundaries or punctures, the designation of the type of the generator as a hyperbolic translation or a boundary hyperbolic transformation is important to us.
+Note also that while orientation is a geometric notion, there is an algebraic analogue~\cite{Zieschang1966} that captures the intuition of the geometric notion, so it makes sense for us to talk about the orientation of automorphisms of an abstractly defined hyperbolic orbifold group, without a specific realization of an orbifold as a group of isometries in $\mathbb{H}^2$.
+Once expressions for decorations in terms of geometric generators are known, the original surface decorating problem reduces to the study of the group of outer automorphisms of a hyperbolic orbifold symmetry group.

 We are now prepared to formulate a result that highlights the importance of the $2$D setting.
 The Mostow rigidity theorem implies that the deformation space of finite volume hyperbolic structures on an orbifold of dimension $\ge 3 $ is a singleton.
 In particular, $\Out(\mathcal{O})$ is trivial and once we have chosen generators for the symmetry group, there is no way to obtain other generating sets via a geometric automorphism.
 In effect, this means that the combinatorial tiling theory for such non-simply connected hyperbolic manifolds is the same as classical combinatorial tiling theory, which does not take into account different sets of generators and all possible isotopy classes of tilings can be attained by randomly choosing points w.r.t. which one produces the Dirichlet fundamental domain.